-The Bavarian pretzel, a classic Oktoberfest snack, has come a long way since its modest origins in 610 A.D. when Italian monks made them from leftover bread-dough scraps.
-The most familiar and traditional version of the pretzel is that of the twisted knot meant to symbolize the arms folded in prayer.
-Once considered a European holy food with healing powers, the basic flour and water pretzel has been an American staple ever since European immigrants brought the recipe with them to U.S. shores in the 18th and 19th century.
+The Bavarian pretzel, a classic Oktoberfest snack, has humble, even prayerful, origins.
+In 610 A.D., Italian monks made the first pretzels from leftover bread-dough scraps.
+In fact, the twisted knot of the traditional pretzel shape is meant to symbolize the arms folded in prayer.
+In Europe, pretzels were once considered a holy food with healing powers.
+Now, the basic flour and water pretzel has become an American staple, brought to our shores by European immigrants in the 18th and 19th century.

 Bretz’n and Obatzder

-Especially popular in Southern Germany, the Brezel as it is known in this region, is a familiar sight at the annual Munich Oktoberfest.
-Visitors to the famed beer festival will remember the so-called “Brotfrauen” (bread ladies) carrying super-sized pretzels in huge baskets from table to table.
-The salty snack is an essential accompaniment to the ubiquitous beer and a cheese spread called Obatzder.
+The pretzel, or Brezel as it is known in this region, is especially popular in Southern Germany.
+Bretz’n are familiar sight at the annual Munich Oktoberfest, where Brotfrauen (bread ladies) carry super-sized pretzels in huge baskets from table to table.
+The salty snack is an essential accompaniment to the ubiquitous beer and the popular cheese spread called Obatzder.

 Get your Bavarian Pretzels